-"The current Masters' dissertation has been unanimously approved by the Tripartite Examination Committee, which has been designated by Special General Assembly of the Department of Maritime Studies of the University of Piraeus, according to the Operating Regulations of the Masters' Programme in Shipping Management.
+This thesis was approved unanimously by the Three-Member Examination Committee appointed by the General Meeting of the Department of Maritime Studies of the University of Piraeus under the charter of the M. Sc. in Shipping Management.

-The members of the Committee are:
+The members of the Committee were: